-Breaking up after a live-in is really a painful phase where you actually need proper time to heal.
-Ideally, you need 6 months to heal after a breakup, but if you are spending this time in sorting your finances, then ‘dating’ is not a great idea.
-Even when you have grown out of each other, dating will create a new set of complications in life, including jealousy and a hope to woo you back through a rebound.
-To avoid such a complex situation, avoid ‘dating’ till you move out of your live-in arrangement.
+Breaking up after a live-in is really a painful phase, after which you need a lot of time to heal.
+Ideally, you need 6 months to heal after a breakup, but if you are spending this time sorting your finances, then “dating” is not a great idea.

 12. Don’t argue over who owns what

 Since you were living together, there will be a lot of things in the house which you bought together.
 When you break up with your live-in partner, it’s best not to argue about who owns what when you are moving out.
 Giving up certain things if the need arises.
 This may make things smoother and provide you with the chance to walk away with dignity.